gopichandchalla16/AI-Data-Science-Tutor/README.md

 HTML/CSS/JavaScript: Custom styling and animations.

-Prerequisites

-Before running the application, ensure you have the following:

-Python 3.8+

-Streamlit

-A Google Gemini API key (set up via Google Cloud Console)

-Git (optional, for cloning the repository)

 Usage

-Start the App: Launch the app using the command above.
+Start the App: start the app using the Deployment Link below.

 Interact with the Tutor: